Post-glitch Recovery and the Neutron Star Structure: The Vela Pulsar: Results and Discussions

 \subsubsection{Glitch No. 3 -- MJD 59417.6(1)}

-G3, or the glitch at MJD 59417.6(1) \citep{Grover2024, Zubieta_2023} was observed to have a fractional spin up in frequency $1235(5) \times 10^{-9}$ and a fractional spin up in frequency-time derivative $8.0(7) \times 10^{-3}$.
-We present the post-glitch relaxation behavior for this glitch in Fig.~\ref{J0835-4510_59417_recovery}.
-In addition to the ORT, we leverage observed data from the uGMRT as well, with two motivations: (i) to confirm that the residuals stem from the neutron star's interior, rather than the ionized interstellar medium by utilizing DM offsets in the uGMRT analysis and (ii) to fill the temporal gap between 850 to 1000 days subsequent to the glitch date.
+G3, or the glitch at MJD 59417.6(1) \citep{Sosa-Fiscella2021ATel14806, Dunn2021ATel14807, Olney2021ATel14808, Singha2021ATel14812, Zubieta_2023, Grover2024, Dunn2025} was observed to have a fractional spin up in frequency $1235(5) \times 10^{-9}$ and a fractional spin up in frequency-time derivative $8.0(7) \times 10^{-3}$.
+We present the post-glitch relaxation behaviour for this glitch in Fig.~\ref{J0835-4510_59417_recovery}.
+In addition to the ORT, we leverage observed data from the uGMRT as well, with two motivations: (i) to confirm that the residuals stem from the neutron star's interior, rather than the ionised interstellar medium by using DM offsets in the uGMRT analysis and (ii) to fill the temporal gap between 850 to 1000 days subsequent to the glitch date.

 High-cadence ORT observations of this glitch enable us to model three exponential components present in the recovery; Model 3c emerged as the top choice in Bayesian model comparisons, outperforming all other models.
-The calculated values for the parameters are as follows: the fractional moment of inertia for the first, second and third exponential components are $9.4 \times 10^{-3}$ and $3.4 \times 10^{-3}$ and $19.7 \times 10^{-3}$ respectively, with the decay timescales of $1.62$, $13.83$ and $228.20$ days, respectively.
-The fractional moment of inertia for the non-linear creep region is $9.1 \times 10^{-3}$ with a recoupling timescale of $212.74$ days.
-The offset time $t_0$ is estimated as $469.11$ days, which deviates significantly from the observed inter-glitch time primary due to the large value of $\tau_{nl}$ (equivalent to $\tau_{e3}$).
+The calculated median values for the parameters are as follows: the fractional moment of inertia for the first, second and third exponential components are $9.4 \times 10^{-3}$ and $3.4 \times 10^{-3}$ and $19.7 \times 10^{-3}$ respectively, with the decay timescales of $1.6$, $13.8$ and $228.0$ days, respectively.
+The fractional moment of inertia for the non-linear creep region is $9.1 \times 10^{-3}$ with a recoupling timescale of $212.8$ days.
+The offset time $t_0$ is estimated as $469.1$ days, which deviates significantly from the observed inter-glitch time primarily due to the large value of $\tau_{nl}$ (equivalent to $\tau_{e3}$).
 However, the vortex creep model predicted time for the next glitch lies between $t_0-3\tau_{nl}$ to $t_0+3\tau_{nl}$, which aligns well with the observed time.
 The median Bayesian prediction of 989 days is near the observed interval of 1012 days, falling well within the 68\% credible interval.
 These measured parameters are listed in Table~\ref{table_post-glitch}.